-The first register read on the SDO pin is the one defined by the address (A<4:0>) given in the control byte.
+The first register read on the SDO pin is the one defined by the address (A[4:0]) given in the control byte.
 After this first register is fully transmitted, if the \overline{CS} pin is maintained logic low, the communication continues without an additional control byte and the SDO pin transmits another register with the address automatically incremented.

-Four different Read mode configurations can be defined through the READ<1:0> bits in the STATUSCOM register for the address increment (see Section 6.5 "Continuous Communications, Looping on Register Sets" and Table 9-2).
-The data on SDO is clocked out of the MCP3910 on the falling edge of SCK.
+Four different Read mode configurations can be defined through the READ[1:0] bits in the STATUSCOM register for the address increment (see Section 6.5 "Continuous Communications, Looping on Register Sets" and Table 9-2).
+The data on SDO are clocked out of the MCP3918 on the falling edge of SCK.
 The reading format for each register is defined in Section 5.5 "ADC Output Coding".

-FIGURE 6-2: Read on a Single Register with 24-bit Format (WIDTH_DATA<1:0> = 01, SPI Mode 1,1).
+FIGURE 6-2: Read on a Single Register with 24-Bit Format (WIDTH_DATA[1:0] = 01, SPI Mode 1,1).